-Digitizing photos can be a piece of cake with a flat bed scanner.
-I have used the scanner to preserve my family history, to preserve the photos I received after mother passed away, and scan scrapbooks on a family history research trip.
+Digitizing photos can be a piece of cake with a flatbed scanner.
+I have used the scanner to preserve my family history and to preserve the photos I received after mother passed away.
 Scanning is an essential part of my power scrapbooking method of my living family.
 I have a few tips I want to share with you on how to scan your photos in batches for faster processing.

-If you are like many individuals, you have a collection of photos that looks like this:
+If you are like many individuals, you have a collection of photos that look like this:

 |Prepare to scan your disorganized photo collection|